-Figure 3-4: ACEmanager: Status > Cellular > Statistics
+Figure 3-3: ACEmanager: Status > Cellular > Statistics

 Statistics Bytes Sent Number of bytes sent to the mobile network since system startup or reboot Bytes Received Number of bytes received from the mobile network since system startup or reboot Persisted Bytes Sent Number of bytes sent The count starts when the router first goes on air and persists over reboot.
 The field resets to zero on reset to factory default settings.
+For the RV50 Series, this value is the cumulative traffic for all SIM cards, if more than one SIM card is present.

 Persisted Bytes Received Number of bytes received The count starts when the router first goes on air and persists over reboot.
 The field resets to zero on reset to factory default settings.
+For the RV50 Series, this value is the cumulative traffic for all SIM cards, if more than one SIM card is present.
 Packets Sent Number of packets sent to the network since system startup or reboot Packets Received Number of packets received from the network since system startup or reboot